 This program is accredited by the Commission for the Accreditation of Allied Health Educational Programs (CAAHEP) through the Committee on Accreditation for Respiratory Care (Co-ARC) as an "advanced level" respiratory therapy program preparing graduates to enter the work world as RRTs (Registered Respiratory Therapists).
 It takes everyone at least two years to complete the respiratory therapist coursework.
 Graduates then apply for a state license to practice respiratory care from the Respiratory Care Board (RCB) of the Department of Consumer Affairs in Sacramento.
 Upon completion of the state exam, they receive the Respiratory Care Practitioner (RCP) credential.
 They then apply for the Advanced Practitioner's Examination of the National Board for Respiratory Care (NBRC) and upon successful completion are awarded the Registered Respiratory Therapist (RRT) credential.

 Q. When can I apply to the program?

-You can apply to the program each spring semester any time from March 15 to April 15 each year.
+You can apply to the program each spring semester any time from March 1 to April 30 each year.
 (Check specific deadlines by requesting an application in late January of each new year.)
 It's a good idea to check out the profession thoroughly before you apply and leave plenty of time to take your prerequisite classes - go to See RT Program Application Requirements.
-If you have not taken any previous college courses in English and Algebra you must sign up to take the ACCUPLACER Tes (see next question).

 Q. What other courses are required to be admitted to the RT Program?